-Contingency denotes the agreement of sale has not been made for the transaction to close.
-It shows the seller has accepted the bid from the interest rates party/parties, which is predisposed to one or more than one type of unforeseen limitations.
-The purchaser may try to resolve it, while, other buyers continue to view the property in the listing and they also submit offers, which can be accepted by the owners’ who have given preference for multiple bids and What does contingent mean in real estate.
+Contingency denotes the agreement of sale that has not been made for the transaction to close.
+It shows the seller has accepted the bid from the interested party/parties, which is predisposed to one or more than one type of unforeseen limitations.
+The purchaser may try to resolve it while other buyers continue to view the property in the listing.

-It means the landlord (or his agent) agrees to the bid made by the purchaser but certain criteria have not been met.
-Such criteria or clauses in the sales contract fall under category – mortgage approval, inspection, and appraisal and contingent.
-Such issues should be put in place to avert the purchaser from backing out of the deal.
+It means the landlord (or his agent) agrees to the bid made by the purchaser, but certain clauses remain unsettled.
+In general, such criteria in the sales contract may fall under categories like mortgage approval, inspection, appraisal or general contingent.
+The seller must resolve certain issues to prevent the purchaser from backing out of the deal.

-A proprietor may consider the bid even after the rejection from the purchaser but in most cases when such clauses lead to impediment in closing, the proprietor tries to resolve the issue to avoid delays in the next one.
+A proprietor may consider the bid even after the rejection from the purchaser.
+Still, in most cases, when such clauses lead to impediments in closing, the proprietor tries to resolve the issue to avoid delays in the next one.

-A landlord can illustrate the active status to sell the house.
-Active status indicates the property is "on sale.”
-It indicates the buyer's offer has been acknowledged and the home is in escrow, which means, the purchaser and the seller are both working positively to get the deal.
+A landlord can illustrate the status of "active" to sell the house.
+Active status indicates the property is "on sale."
+In addition, it indicates the buyer's offer has been acknowledged, and the home is in escrow, which means the purchaser and the seller are both working towards getting the deal.

-In such cases, putting in an application where the bid is accepted and both parties move forward towards closing the deal.
-It means the inspection phase is over and the involved parties are waiting for financing and paperwork.
-It is also described as the period from the time the purchaser and landlord (or their agents), start the discussion.
+It means the inspection phase is over, and the involved parties are waiting for financing and paperwork.
+It is also described as the period from when the purchaser and landlord (or their agents) start the discussion.

 Types Of Contingencies In Real Estate

-There can be financing contingencies where the mortgage financing for the purchase outlines how the transaction can be financed.
-If the number of days is 10, the purchaser should arrange for the money in 10 days or they may lose the home to another buyer.
-If the shopper has deposited the earnest money, they may lose it as well in conditions when the deal is canceled.
+There can be financing contingencies with a deadline( like ten days), and if the buyer fails to arrange the money, they may lose the bid to another buyer (after the deadline).
+In addition, if the shopper has deposited the earnest money, they may lose it as well in conditions when the deal is cancelled.

-In the listing the type it shows the property holder was paying attention to the proposal but it hinges on certain criteria and the customer is working to settle the issue, while, other buyers continue to view and submit offers for the property.
+In the listing, the type shows the property holder was paying attention to the proposal, but it hinges on certain criteria, and the customer is working to settle the issue.
+At the same time, other buyers continue to view and submit offers for the property.

-If the purchaser is unable to meet the deadline, the property holder may still show the home and accept bids from other buyers.
+If the purchaser cannot meet the deadline, the property holder may still show the home and accept bids from other buyers.

 What is a Contingent Offer?

-It is common to find offers that have standardized contingencies.
-But there can be certain offers with undisclosed conditions and some of the examples are –
+It is common to find offers that have standardised contingencies.
+But there can be certain offers with undisclosed conditions; for example –

-Some are sale and settlement bids where the purchaser has to sell the existing house before they can purchase a new one.
-It means the purchaser has agreed to buy the residence but they need to make sure that the home they own is sold first.
-The bid means the buyer's house is under contract and they need to wait till the closing of the first one.
-Once it is done they can purchase the next one.
-In such conditions, the seller can remove the property from the list and wait for the purchaser to sell their existing first.
+The bid means the buyer's house is under contract, and they need to wait till the closing of the first one.
+Once it is done, they can purchase the next one.
+In some such conditions, the seller removes the property from the list and waits for the purchaser to sell the existing one.

-It refers to status when the bid has been accepted but the official procedures and the documentation has been left before the final closing and the status remains the same until the formalities are completed.
+It refers to the status where the bid has been accepted.
+Still, the official procedures and the documentation has been left before the final closing, and the status remains the same until the formalities are concluded.

-Pending can be of different types like –
+Pending can be of different types; for example –

 The landlord or the negotiator agent can take backup offers for the proposal.